 Our data can be used to find a number of things.
 Searches can be initiated to find what agencies are purchasing, who they are purchasing from, how often they’re purchasing, and how much they’re spending.
 And with our new Bids database, you can search through a list of current and historical bids posted by government agencies throughout the U.S. With such an intense application at your fingertips it can be hard to decide where you want to start.

-There are few different ways you can approach using the product with success…
+There are a few different ways you can approach using the product with success…

 The information found in the spending data can be used the next time you are responding to a bid request from an agency.
 Look within GovSpend to find the data for smarter bid submissions.
 Find out what agencies have paid for a product or service in the past, for your own decision making.